 Understanding Disease pathways for personalised treatment

 Systems medicine is a novel approach to medicine.
 It is the first step on the path to personalised medicine.
 Systems medicine is based on computer models, in which vast amounts of clinical data are used to analyse the health of individual patients.
-Systems medicine promises to further our understanding of disease mechanisms, to boost the efficacy of treatments, and to cut the costs of healthcare.
+Systems medicine promises to further our understanding of disease mechanisms, boost the efficacy of treatments, and cut the costs of healthcare.
 Ultimately, these trends towards a more personalised approach may radically change the interaction between patients, doctors and other healthcare professionals.

 Two Systems Medicine examples

 In recent years, vast progress has been made in creating algorithms whose performance improves as they are exposed to more data over time.
 Multiple layers of these algorithms are used in Deep Learning to process complex data sets.
 In an article published in Nature Medicine, Clinically applicable deep learning for diagnosis and referral in retinal disease, a deep learning system is described that equals medical expert in reviewing 3D retina scans for the diagnosis of two major conditions that cause sight loss.
-This artificial intelligence (AI) has the potential to accelerate diagnosis and to improve training of future medical experts.
+This artificial intelligence (AI) has the potential to accelerate diagnosis and improve the training of future medical experts.

 In another example, image processing and statistical methods were used to create a prediction model for the recovery of coma patients.
 As described in an article published in eLife, the mathematical model was better than medical doctors in predicting if coma patients would wake up within a year.